vantwoutmaarten/nextjs-13-dave/README.md

 -adding tailwind again and add a tailwind typography plugin that can style md files without applying classes.

 - showing a profile picture, and using some font-awesome icons.

+next-07

+- In this project, Im exploring route handling.
+Route handlers in next js are really cool.
+You have api functionalities inside next, and you can use hidden api keys to do requests and then show the results in your app without hosting a seperate backend.
+- Just making some simple routes, handling requests and returning responses.